valchanov/Spring-Cloud-Microservices/README.md

 ## Running the Project
 Copy the appliction-config folder to c:\Users{username}\ on Windows or /home/{username}/ on *nix.
-Then open a git bash terminal in application-config and run: git init git add . git commit -m "Init commit" start the config server start the discovery server start all the other servers in any order (gateway, book-info, book-catalog)
+Then open a git bash terminal in application-config and run: git init

+$ git add .

+$ git commit -m "Init commit"

+start the config server

+start the discovery server

+start all the other servers in any order (gateway, book-info, book-catalog, book-rating)